 For Wallonia, the emissions coming from the yearly reporting obligation by the industrial companies via the integrated environmental report are located on the basis of the geographic coordinates of the companies.
-The other emissions mainly coming from domestic solvent use are located on the basis of the population data.
+The other emissions mainly coming from domestic solvent use are gridded on the basis of the population data (2).

-In Flanders, all emissions (except NMVOC and POP's) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
+In Flanders, all emissions (except NMVOC and POPs) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
 Emissions of NMVOC and POPs are allocated by the EISSA tool, either as point sources or by an allocation pattern.
-Emissions of particulate matter (smoking of tobacco) and heavy metal emissions (due to firework) are spatialized with a shape file based on the population pattern.
+NMVOC-emissions are mapped as point sources (part of 2D3d, 2D3g, part of 2D3h), by population (2D3a, part of 2D3d) or by number of by number of jobs in the particular sector (2D3f, part of 2D3h).
+POP emissions are spatialized by number of employees in this particular sector (2D3b) and by population patterns (smoking of tobacco).
+Emissions of particulate matter and heavy metal emissions (due to firework and smoking of tobacco) are gridded based on the population pattern.
+The emissions from the point sources and the emissions that are distributed via a detailed spatial pattern are combined and converted to the EMEP grid by means of a datawarehouse.